Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Discussion and Perspectives

 \section{Discussion and Perspectives}

 {\nameref{brightfuturesec}}

 We have demonstrated several advantages of the light-front formulation for quantum simulation of quantum field theory.
-For example, we considered the calculation of an analogue of the parton distribution function \mbox{in~$1+1D$.} The qubit requirements in the light-front approach are greatly reduced as compared with those in equal-time quantization due to the smaller number of physical degrees of freedom, as well as the ability to treat the theory at fixed harmonic resolution.
-For harmonic resolution $K$ the qubit requirements scale as $O(\sqrt{K}\log K)$ in the compact mapping explored here, which is optimal up to logarithmic factors.
+The qubit requirements in the light-front approach are greatly reduced as compared with those in equal-time quantization.
+This is due to the smaller number of physical degrees of freedom, and the fact that the sum of occupancies in a Fock state is upper bounded by $K$ for fixed harmonic resolution $K$.

 The Hamiltonian matrix at fixed harmonic resolution in the LF formalism is sparse~\cite{VaryAbInitio,BRODSKY1998299}, enabling us to make use of optimal simulation algorithms~\cite{berry2017exponential,berry2019time}.
 These algorithms require $\widetilde{O}(tK^4)$ gates to simulate time evolution for time $t$, with logarithmic dependence on error.
 For state preparation by simulation of adiabatic evolution, in the case of adiabatic paths whose max norm is bounded by $K$, we require $\widetilde{O}(TK^4)$ gates.
 Proving that such paths in fact obey the adiabatic theorem is a topic for future work.